NPSS Main Campus and ELC Campus Code Of Conduct

-North Peace Secondary School (NPSS) promotes the values expressed in BC Human Rights code respecting the rights of all individuals in accordance with the law.
-The school will treat seriously, behaviour or communication that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender preference, sexual orientation or age.
+All students and staff at the NPSS Main Campus and the Energetic Learning Campus have the right to work within a school that is safe, caring and orderly.
+Both campuses promote the values expressed in the BC Human Rights Code by respecting the rights of all individuals in accordance with the law.
+Both campuses will treat seriously any behaviour or communication that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender preference, sexual orientation or age.

-- to ensure that NPSS is a safe, caring and orderly school.
+- to ensure that the NPSS Main Campus and the ELC Campus are safe, caring and orderly schools.

 - to ensure all students are academically and socially successful.